On the reliability of published findings using the regression discontinuity design in political science: Researcher discretion

 These results should be interpreted with caution.
-When researchers use a non-automated bandwidth selection method, they are generally expected to report the estimates using several different bandwidths, with the expectation that the estimates are similar for most of those bandwidths.
+When researchers use non-automated bandwidth selection methods, they are generally expected to report the estimates using several different bandwidths, with the expectation that the estimates are similar for most of those bandwidths.
 This limits the scope of specification searching even when using a non-automated method, making the bandwidth selection method less useful as a proxy for researcher discretion.
 There are also other sources of researcher discretion.
-For example, unless researchers have pre-committed to a bandwidth selection method before having access to the data, the decision to use an automated bandwidth selection method may itself be part of the specification search.
+For example, unless researchers have pre-committed to a bandwidth selection method before having access to the data, the decision to use a particular automated bandwidth selection method may itself be part of the specification search.
 Researchers also have discretion over which questions to investigate, and they may search through a large set of different outcomes, trying to find one that is statistically significant at conventional levels.
-While the current investigation does not allow us to rule out all types of researcher discretion as an explanation, it demonstrates that at least specification searching using bandwidth selection is not a major driving force of the pathological features we saw in the previous section.
+While the current investigation does not allow us to rule out all types of researcher discretion as an explanation, it suggests that specification searching using bandwidth selection is not a major driving force of the pathological features we saw in the previous section.